-There really is nothing like birth, and the deep story woven throughout each one.
-It seems that there are moments that we so easily vividly recall about the births of our children; holding them for the first time, the smells, and emotions.
-We are often times so exhausted by the point of delivery, and in those first sleepless days that some those memories can also be a bit more vague, especially with the passage of time.
+There really is nothing like birth and the deep story woven throughout each one.
+It seems that there are moments that we so easily vividly recall about the births of our children, holding them for the first time, the smells, and emotions.
+We are often times so exhausted by the point of delivery, and in those first sleepless days, that some of those memories can also be a bit vaguer, especially with the passage of time.

-You didn’t get to see your spouse’s face as they spoke to your baby in the warmer, or the tender way your loved ones touched you, and worried over you.
-My job is always to capture those moments that are most important to you, and we talk about this in the weeks leading up to your delivery.
+You didn’t get to see your spouse’s face as they spoke to your baby in the warmer or the tender way your loved ones touched you and worried over you.
+My job is always to capture the most important moments to you, and we talk about this in the weeks leading up to your delivery.

-We decided on meeting in their home for our client meeting before her birth so that I could see her birth space and talk comfortably there, it was a great opportunity to meet the whole family.
-She really wanted the girls involved if they felt comfortable with it, but had decided she would leave that up to them.
-I was so excited once I saw their gorgeous home, she has it so beautifully and thoughtfully decorated, and had printed images throughout her home.
-It was quite evident that capturing memories and documenting her family is a priority.
+We decided on meeting in their home for our client meeting before her birth so that I could see her birth space and talk comfortably there; it was a great opportunity to meet the whole family.
+She wanted the girls involved if they felt comfortable with it but had decided she would leave that up to them.
+I was so excited once I saw their gorgeous home, she has it so beautifully and thoughtfully decorated and had printed images throughout her home.
+It was quite evident that capturing memories and documenting her family was a priority.
 That always makes a photographer’s heart swell.

-She had delivered at home with her previous two as well and had delivered at different gestational ages with them both, so it was hard to say when she would deliver.
-She ended up going over with this one.
-As with all of my clients, we communicated frequently as she did have a history of fast labor.
-Finally, on an October evening, I got a text that she was contracting regularly, but wasn’t ready for me to come quite yet.
+She had delivered at home with her previous two and at different gestational ages with them both, so it was hard to say when she would deliver.
+She ended up going over this one.
+As with all of my clients, we frequently communicated as she had a fast labor history.
+Finally, on an October evening, I got a text that she was contracting regularly but wasn’t ready for me to come quite yet.
 I made sure that her doula had my number as well so that I could respond quickly when she was ready.
-And shortly after that first conversation, I got a text that it was time and to go ahead and come on over!
+And shortly after that first conversation, I got a text that it was time to go ahead and come on over!

 It was such a beautiful delivery, and Jessica made it all look so graceful!
-Her girls made it into the room after their baby was born, and they were just so adorable!
+Her girls made it into the room after their baby was born; they were so adorable!